The Ultimate 2 Days in Seville Itinerary By An Andalusian

 Foodie lovers?
 Mercado de Triana, Triana Market, is located in the Plaza del Altozano, next to the Triana Bridge.

-The market isn’t a regular market as you can find the remains of the Castle of San Jorge.
+The market isn’t a regular market, as you can find the remains of the Castle of San Jorge.
+Not only will you find the best local produce, but also cafes, bars, souvenirs, and gift shops.

-Book a Guadalquivir River yatch tour
+Book a Guadalquivir River yacht tour

 Travelling on the Guadalquivir River is an experience.
 It’s a way to explore the riverside from a different perspective.